Risks

 Interest Rate Risk

-Changes in the Mark-to-Market value of the Fund’s U.S. T-Bills portfolio will not impact the cash income of the portfolio, as U.S. T-Bills are zero-coupon bonds.
-Also known as accrual bonds, zero-coupon bonds are purchased at a discount to their par value, allowing the portfolio to earn the interest income as a profit when the bond redeems at par at maturity.
-In theory, if the interest rate curve remains constant, then the Fund’s TBILL Vault portfolio should increase in value every day, as the price of U.S. T-Bills increases daily and converges to par at maturity.
+Changes in the Mark-to-Market value of the Fund’s US T-Bills portfolio will not impact the cash income of the portfolio, as US T-Bills are zero-coupon bonds.
+Also known as accrual bonds, zero-coupon bonds are purchased at a discount to their par value, allowing the portfolio to earn the interest income as a profit when the bond is redeemed at par at maturity.
+In theory, if the interest rate curve remains constant, then the Fund’s TBILL Vault portfolio should increase in value every day, as the price of US T-Bills increases daily and converges to par at maturity.

 Bonds with longer maturities generally are subject to higher interest rate risk and greater fluctuations in value.
-Therefore, the interest rate risk of a portfolio of U.S. T-Bills can be mitigated by limiting the maximum weighted-average maturity and duration to less than 3 months.
-Given a shorter weighted-average maturity and duration, the U.S. T-Bills portfolio could track prevailing interest rates more closely as U.S. T-Bills mature and get reinvested over a shorter period of time.
-The Fund may experience a heightened level of interest rate risk due to changes in central bank monetary policy and the unpredictability of such changes.
+Therefore, the interest rate risk of a portfolio of US T-Bills can be mitigated by limiting the maximum weighted-average maturity and duration to less than 3 months.
+Given shorter weighted-average maturity and duration, the US T-Bills portfolio could track prevailing interest rates more closely as US T-Bills mature and are reinvested over a shorter period.
+The Fund may experience heightened interest rate risk due to changes in central bank monetary policy and the unpredictability of those changes.

 Market Liquidity Risk